Captions Format Converter

 DFXP – This is a common format used for captioning Flash video.
 It’s a timed-text format that was developed by W3C and stands for “Distribution Format Exchange Profile”.

-SCC for iOS –Popular standard used for encoding closed captions for iTunes, iPods, iPads, and iPhones.
+SCC –Popular standard used for encoding closed captions for web media, DVD, and iTunes, iPods, iPads, and iPhones.
 It was originally developed by Sonic and stands for “Scenarist Closed Caption.”

 SMI or SAMI – Used for Windows Media video or audio.
 It was developed by Microsoft and stands for “Synchronized Accessible Media Interchange.”